New announcement. Learn more

 There’s a beautiful moat surrounding the castle - during the castle’s lifetime the moat would have served as a means of providing supplies to the castle’s inhabitants.

 Beaumaris Castle was built on flat marsh land but was never actually completed.
-If you’re planning a trip to Anglesey, make sure to build Beaumaris Castle into your itinerary.
+If you’re planning a trip to Anglesey whilst staying in one of our North Wales cottages, make sure to build Beaumaris Castle into your itinerary.

 More information can be found here: Beaumaris Castle